Deemowe/Get-method/README.md

    ```

 # Problem & Solution
-there is a little problem i face in the project, when i press submit buttun the browser send me to server -PHP- page that contains the sql codes,and i want it to be in the page that contains html codes!
+ There is a small problem I have in the project.
+When I press submit buttun, the browser sends me to the server -PHP- page that contains the sql codes and I want it to be on the page that contains the HTML codes!
-if you face the same problem you can use this function in your php page of sql codes,and use the name of your main (i.e.indix) page.
+If you face the same problem, you can use this function in your PHP page with the sql codes and use the name of your main page (i.e.indix).

 ```php
 header("Location:indix.php");